 The flags used by the South in the Civil War are still popular even today.
-All Star flags carries a wide variety of the historical Confederate flags.
+All Star Flags carries all Confederate flags, from the Bonnie Blue to the classic Stars and Bars.
 The flags of the Confederacy stir a wide range of emotions in people even still today.
 Some view these flags as merely part of our country's history.
-Other groups view the flags on two extremes; with one being full of pride and southern heritage while others feel the flags are symbolic of hatred and racism.
+Other groups view all Confederate flags on two extremes: some view the flag with pride as a symbol of southern heritage, while others feel the flags are symbolic of hatred and racism.
+Here, you can buy confederate flags online.

 The Bonnie Blue Flag: This flag was raised in January of 1861 in Mississippi when the people of Mississippi signed and adopted an Ordinance of Secession.